Greg-Marmolejo/Timed-Quiz/README.md

 Here's how it works.

-* The first view of the application displays a button that starts the quiz.

-* Clicking the start button displays a series of questions.

 * Once the quiz begins, a timer starts.

+* Player gets 15 points for answering correctly.
+Remaining seconds after each question count for a point each towards the score.

-* If a question is answered incorrectly, additional time is subtracted from the timer.
+* If a question is answered incorrectly, 5 points are subtracted from the timer.

 * The timer stops when all questions have been answered or the timer reaches 0.

-* After the game ends, the user can save their initials and score to a highscores view using local storage.
+* If the user gets a highscore, it will be  saved to local storage.